AngieV/UdacityMWS-Stage3/README.md

 In the terminal run 'gulp sync' to have BrowserSync serve the app on localhost:8000 or other available port.

-With your server running, visit the site: http://localhost:8000 (or other available port) and explore the app.
+With your server running, visit the site: http://localhost:8000 (or other available port*) and explore the app.

+*Runs on 8001 on my environment